 Read our top tips for reducing the costs of translation.
 By editing your English copy, managing your timescales and using translation memory, you can greatly reduce the cost of your translations.Contact us

-- Take a good look at your English text before you get a quote – do you really need all of it?
+1. Our first tip to reduce cost when translating is to take a good look at your English text before you get a quote.
+Do you really need all of it?
 Sometimes selected content or a summary is sufficient.

-- Make sure the message is conveyed in a clear and concise way – this will not only cost you less, but also makes the text easier to understand and translate.
+2. You need to convey your message in a clear and concise way – this will not only cost you less, but also makes the text easier to understand and translate.

-- Make sure Translation Memory is used.
+5. Use your Translation Memory.
 You will benefit from discounted repetitions within your text, and will build up a database of translation segments that can be used for your next set of translations, meaning even more discounts!
 Read more about translation memory in our Expertise pages.

 We can advise you on these and other ways to get the best value for money when you buy translation.
 Get in touch to talk to us about your project.